Extra reps and lettuce wraps: How Husky left tackle Jaxson Kirkland completely transformed his body from his own home gym

 Of course, he’s more commonly known as Jaxson Kirkland — a redshirt junior from Vancouver who started 25 games at right guard over the last two seasons, earning Associated Press and Pro Football Focus All-Pac-12 second-team honors in 2019.

-In January, Jaxson — the son of Dean Kirkland, a three-year UW starter at guard from 1988 to 1990 — sat down with Washington offensive line coach Scott Huff, who proposed a shift to one of the offense’s most important positions.
+In January, Jaxson — the son of Dean Kirkland, a three-year UW starter at guard from 1988 to 1990 — sat down with Washington offensive-line coach Scott Huff, who proposed a shift to one of the offense’s most important positions.

 “He asked me what I thought about the idea of switching to left tackle,” Jaxson said this week.
 “Looking at the team and seeing we have a little bit of a young group, I want to do what’s best for the o-line and what’s best for the team, and I think moving to left tackle — that transition — was what’s best.
 I was recruited as a tackle and I played left tackle in high school.
 I see myself as having more of a tackle body, being so tall.
 So the transition has been great.”